nostalgia-mining/anti-scam-bot/README.md

-# nostalgia Anti-Scam Bot for Telegram
+# Anti-Scam Bot for Telegram - by nostalgia

 A Telegram group moderation bot focused on detecting and banning admin impersonators (scammers), with additional content moderation features.